36 Drought-tolerant Plants with Names and Pictures

 The succulent leaves in Dischidia nummularia enable the plant to go for long periods of time without much water unlike its relatives Dischidia ovata and Dischidia ruscifolia.

-Button Orchid requires bright light with some morning sunshine, average warmth, moderately moist, rich, well-drained soil.
-Read more on how to grow and care for String of Nickels Plant.
+Button Orchid requires bright light with some morning sunshine, average warmth and moderately moist, rich, well-drained soil.
+Learn more on how to grow and care for String of Nickels Plant.

 4. Ponytail Palm (Beaucarnea recurvata)

-The large swollen bulb resembles an elephant's foot, hence, the common name 'Elephant Foot' while the plume of long strap-like leaves give this plant its common name 'Ponytail Palm'.
+It bears a large swollen bulb which stores water and resembles an elephant's foot, hence, the common name 'Elephant Foot'.
+The plume of long strap-like leaves give this plant its common name 'Ponytail Palm'.

-Beaucarnea recurvata requires bright light with 6-8 hours of direct sunlight, average warmth and moderately moist, rich, well-drained soil.
-Read on how to grow and care for Ponytail Palm.
+Beaucarnea recurvata requires bright light 4-6 hours of direct sunlight, warmth of 50-55%, humidity of 50-55% and moderately moist, rich, well-drained soil coupled with monthly feeding during the growing season.
+Learn how to grow and care for Ponytail Palm.

-Kalanchoe blossfeldiana thrives in bright light with some direct sunlight, average warmth and moderately moist, fertile, well-drained soil.
-Learn more on how to grow and care for Flaming Katy.
+Kalanchoe marmorata blossoms in bright light to full sunlight, warmth of 16-260C, humidity of 50-55% and moderately moist, fertile, well-drained soil coupled with monthly feeding in the growing season.
+Learn more on how to grow and care for Penwiper Plant.

 Snake Plant also called Mother in-law's Tongue is a popular plant for the home on account of its long beautifully colored, succulent foliage and ability to clean indoor air.